Waste management

 The new Waste Act entered into force in 2021.
 It will be put into practice gradually and be fully effective in 2024.
 The aim of the new Waste Act is to significantly increase the recycling of waste generated in housing and services.
 It includes requirements for an efficient separate collection and recycling of waste.

 Under the Waste Act, municipalities tender for the transport of biowaste and packaging waste from housing companies.
-For burnable waste, the property manager can still conclude a contract directly with the transport company.
-The collection of packaging waste from properties will begin in July 2023 in cooperation with the packaging producers.
-It does not require action from the housing companies.
+For mixed waste, the property manager can still conclude a contract directly with the transport company.